How to Make a Quilt – The Beginner’s Guide

 Sew What Alicia – Quilts and Blocks

-How to Make a Quilt: Strip Quilt Blocks
+How to Make Strip Blocks:

 These two blocks are made with the exact same fabric cuts.
 I had a blast playing with the new Kiss Me, Kate line from Kate for Riley Blake Designs.
 You can watch part 1 of the two part video tutorial below, and check back on Facebook for part 2 next week.